 Now, what about the other >99% people who are not sportsmen?
 Who may not be able to progress as fast as a person who is a regular lifter, and for whom hypertrophy is not the main aim.
 For them its targeting various components of fitness which include strength, endurance, flexibility, coordination, balance etc. is more important.

-So, now tell me which beginner you are talking about when you recommend or sell supplement stack for beginners.
-Ok, let me make things easy for you.
+So, now tell me which beginner we are talking about when we recommend or sell beginner supplement stacks.
+Ok, let me make things easy.
 Let me take all conditions under one umbrella.
-A sigh of relief for the salesmen, isn’t it?
-Not so early, hold on.

 So,let’s consider a person, who is new to exercising as such, not just strength training.
 It’s been couple of weeks, and he is now getting a hang of things like developing basic muscular and cardiovascular endurance, his flexibility and mobility is improving, and he is getting stronger in the gym, and able to lift progressively heavier tonnage in the gym.
 I guess, this type of beginner is someone we can consider as an example.
-So, now we have our beginner.

 Now, let’s move on to the next set of doubts before I actually recommend you the world’s best supplement stack for beginners:

-There are many supplements which really work and are quite helpful in lot of cases, for e.g. whey, citrulline, ALA, shilajit, ashwagandha etc. But that doesn’t mean that to earn profits, I recommend all of them to virtually everyone consulting me.
+There are many supplements which really work and are quite helpful in lot of cases.
+But that doesn’t mean that to earn profits, I recommend everything to everyone.